-Malaga in one of the 8 provinces in Andalusia, located on the coast of the Mediterranean sea, in between Seville and Granada, two of the other most visited destinations in southern Spain, which is why this province is the ideal place to start your holiday.
+Malaga is one of the 8 provinces in Andalusia, located on the coast of the Mediterranean Sea, in between Seville and Granada, two of the other most visited destinations in southern Spain, which is why this province is the ideal place to start your holiday.
 A province with a great history, founded by the Phoenicians that, together with the Romans and Arabs, have left us a legacy of an incalculable value that has remained over the passage of time.

 Malaga’s climate is sunny and mild with over 300 sunny days a year.
-The best months to visit Malaga if you’re looking to enjoy the sun and sea are July and August, although more and more tourists come and enjoy the months of May, June, September and other months of low season as they are not as hot but warm enough to enjoy the wonderful beaches and a lot less packed.
+The best months to visit Malaga if you’re looking to enjoy the sun and sea are July and August, although more and more tourists come and enjoy the months of May, June, September and other months of low season as they are not as hot but warm enough to enjoy the wonderful beaches and they are a lot less crowded.

 The average temperature is 23º, with peaks of up to 40º during the high season.